top of page

 U.S. CONSUL GENERAL ON THE BOARD OF TRUSTEES

-The Trust Deed and By-Laws of the ASBET call for the U.S. Consul General -Mumbai, or their designee to serve as Chairperson of the Board of Trustees.
+The Trust Deed and By-Laws of the ASBET designate the U.S. Consul General – Mumbai, or their designee, to serve as Chairperson of the Board of Trustees.

 Legal